 The Parachutist Advocate

-Many of today’s top international arbitration practices possess one or more industry-recognised expert advocates, who often ‘parachute’ into a case as a hearing approaches, acquaint themselves in the details of the matter and the issues to be argued and examined, perform their advocacy duties, and then depart until the next hearing in the case.
+Many of today’s top international arbitration practices possess one or more industry-recognised expert advocates, who often ‘parachute’ into a case as a hearing approaches, acquaint themselves with the details of the matter and the issues to be argued and examined, perform their advocacy duties, and then depart until the next hearing in the case.
 In London, this advocate is often a Queen’s Counsel.
 Not all Parachutist Advocates are the same.
 Some are uninvolved in the day-to-day conduct of the case, but put their names on the written submissions, to lend them gravitas and set the stage for the advocate’s appearance at oral hearings.
 Others maintain a running familiarity with case developments and lend their strategic experience at critical junctures.
 In any case, when the time comes to prepare for the hearing, the Parachutist Advocate will need significant, in-depth familiarisation with the evidentiary record as set out below.

 The Collaborator Advocate

 The Collaborator Advocate tends to think of his or her oral submissions and witness examinations as a team effort.
 Though the advocate alone will be speaking at the hearing, he or she will prepare the required submissions and examinations in collaboration with the second chair and perhaps the wider hearing team.
 This often involves long brainstorming sessions at which the lead advocate maps out his or her approach, expecting team members to contribute points to be made and documents to be relied upon.

 The DIY Advocate tends to prepare his or her submissions and witness examinations alone, seeking little input from team members.
 This approach is typically reflective of long-standing working habits that the advocate has adopted during the course of a career.
 These advocates typically need to feel a personal mastery of the evidentiary record to comfortably carry out their advocacy duties.
 As discussed below, serving as a second chair to a DIY Advocate can present challenges.